Eagle Squadron (film): Documentary version

 The film began as a documentary on real Eagle Squadron pilots, with cooperation with the British Ministry of Information which provided actual aerial combat footage.

-On October 23, 1940 producer Walter Wanger announced he would make Eagle Squadron for United Artists and that he wanted William Wellman to direct.
+On October 23, 1940, producer Walter Wanger announced he would make Eagle Squadron for United Artists and that he wanted William Wellman to direct.
 On November 4, 20th Century Fox announced they were going to make a rival project, The Eagles Fly Again, with Henry Fonda and Don Ameche.

-In November Wagner hired William Hird Bennett to write the script.
+In November Wanger hired William Hird Bennett to write the script.

 In March 1941 Wanger announced the film would be one of three pictures he would make for United Artists, the other being Sundown and So Gallantly Gleaming.
-In July Wanger said the film would be part of a four picture deal with UA, the others being Sundown, Cheyenne and To Be Or Not to Be.
+In July Wanger said the film would be part of a four-picture deal with UA, the others being Sundown, Cheyenne and To Be Or Not to Be.
 Harry Watts and Ernest Schoedsack would direct.

 Wanger sent fellow producer Merian C. Cooper and directors Harry Watt and Schoedsack, to film the squadron in action.
 Watt and screenwriter Ian Dalrymple came from the British Crown Film Unit.

 The film's producers identified six pilots who would serve as the focus of the film.
 In September the New York Times reported that they had been shooting in England for three months, and the six men were Andrew Mamedoff, Gregory Daymond, Eugene Tobin, William R. Dunn, Luke Allen and Chesley G Petersen.
 Schoedsack said he did not want to focus on any particular flier in case one was shot down - that happened to Tobin in September.
 Schoedsack was forbidden to fly on missions because if he was shot down, as a civilian he would be subject to execution because he was not one of the armed forces.

 The squadron continued to fight during filming in Britain, and several pilots were killed.
 Technical advisor John M. Hill, on leave from the RAF due to a war injury and an actual member of the Eagle squadron, was one of only four pilots of the 17-strong squadron to survive.

 The six months of pre-production filming were fraught with many problems, including the reluctance of the Eagle Squadron pilots to take part.
 It ended with Watt and Dalrymple resigning.

 Although the original documentary project was not possible, the footage shot would prove to be recycled for a new film.